Linaro/lava/doc/v2/lava-scheduler-device-dictionary.rst

 customizes that template to include the data for one specific instance of that device.
-This includes details like the commands to connect specific serial ports for this device, commands to operate remote power control, device serial numbers and elements of the network topology for :term:`vland` support.
+This includes details like the commands to connect specific serial ports for this device, commands to operate remote power control, device serial numbers and elements of the network topology for :term:`VLANd` support.

 Other fields can also be used in the templates.
 The only field which is compulsory is **extends** which links this device dictionary to a specific